Yashgupta9330/flashcard/README.md

-Flashcard Learning Tool
+# Flashcard Learning Tool

 Welcome to the Flashcard Learning Tool!
 This project is designed to help users study and learn using flashcards, with a focus on simplicity and efficiency.
 The tool includes both a frontend and a backend, allowing for a fully functional application with database integration.

-🌟 Features
+## 🌟 Features

-Flashcards Display: Users can view flashcards one at a time, with the option to flip them to see the answer.
+- **Flashcards Display:** Users can view flashcards one at a time, with the option to flip them to see the answer.
-Navigation: Easily navigate through flashcards using "Next" and "Previous" buttons.
+- **Navigation:** Easily navigate through flashcards using "Next" and "Previous" buttons.
-Admin Dashboard: Add, edit, or delete flashcards through a user-friendly internal dashboard.
+- **Admin Dashboard:** Add, edit, or delete flashcards through a user-friendly internal dashboard.
-Database Integration: All flashcards are stored in a PostgreSQL database, ensuring data persistence and integrity.
+- **Database Integration:** All flashcards are stored in a SQL database, ensuring data persistence and integrity.

-Reverse Proxy & Caching: Frontend files are served through a reverse proxy on an EC2 instance with Redis caching for improved performance.
-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend
+### Frontend
-React.js
+- React.js
-Tailwind CSS
+- Tailwind CSS
-shadcn
+- shadcn
-axios
+- axios
-Vite
+- Vite
-TypeScript
+- TypeScript

-Backend
+### Backend
-SQL
+- SQL
-TypeScript
+- TypeScript
-Node.js
+- Node.js
-Express
+- Express
-Zod
+- Zod
-Prisma
+- Prisma
+-Node.js
+-Express
+-Zod
+-Prisma
-📂 File Structure
+## 📂 File Structure
 ├── frontend/
 │   ├── src/
 │   ├── public/